Divy1211/AoE2DE_UGC_Guide/docs/scenarios/triggers/effects/effects.md

 This effect can be used to display messages in chat.
 The configurations for this effect are as follows:

 1. Source Player: The player that is affected by the effect

-Some useful tricks with this effect:

-1. This effect is super useful for debugging.
-When you're unsure of which triggers in your map are executed at which point, adding one of these to that trigger will display a message on screen when it gets executed
-2. This effect can also be used to simulate chat between two players
-3. This effect should NOT be used to display instructions to players, because there is an effect that can be used specifically for that
-4. Duplicate messages are not shown
-5. Adding a colour prefix to a messages will colour the message in chat.
-The message must begin with the colour prefix for it to work, and the colour prefix is not shown in the real message shown in chat.
-The following colour prefixes may be used:
-    1. <BLUE\>
-    2. <RED\>
-    3. <GREEN\>
-    4. <YELLOW\>
-    5. <AQUA\>
-    6. <PURPLE\>
-    7. <GREY\>
-    8. <ORANGE\>
 2. String Id: This is the same as the `Name String ID`.
 Refer to [Name String ID](../../../basics/#58-name-string-id "Jump to: Custom Scenarios > Scenario Basics > #5.8 Name String ID") section of the guide

-Some useful tricks with this effect:

-1. This effect is super useful for debugging.
-When you're unsure of which triggers in your map are executed at which point, adding one of these to that trigger will display a message on screen when it gets executed
-2. This effect can also be used to simulate chat between two players
-3. This effect should NOT be used to display instructions to players, because there is an effect that can be used specifically for that
-4. Duplicate messages are not shown
-5. Adding a colour prefix to a messages will colour the message in chat.
-The message must begin with the colour prefix for it to work, and the colour prefix is not shown in the real message shown in chat.
-The following colour prefixes may be used:
-    1. <BLUE\>
-    2. <RED\>
-    3. <GREEN\>
-    4. <YELLOW\>
-    5. <AQUA\>
-    6. <PURPLE\>
-    7. <GREY\>
-    8. <ORANGE\>
 3. Message: The name/message/instruction to show on screen or the script call to execute

-Some useful tricks with this effect:

-1. This effect is super useful for debugging.
-When you're unsure of which triggers in your map are executed at which point, adding one of these to that trigger will display a message on screen when it gets executed
-2. This effect can also be used to simulate chat between two players
-3. This effect should NOT be used to display instructions to players, because there is an effect that can be used specifically for that
-4. Duplicate messages are not shown
-5. Adding a colour prefix to a messages will colour the message in chat.
-The message must begin with the colour prefix for it to work, and the colour prefix is not shown in the real message shown in chat.
-The following colour prefixes may be used:
-    1. <BLUE\>
-    2. <RED\>
-    3. <GREEN\>
-    4. <YELLOW\>
-    5. <AQUA\>
-    6. <PURPLE\>
-    7. <GREY\>
-    8. <ORANGE\>
 4. Sound Name: The name of the sound to play

 Some useful tricks with this effect: